microsoft/autogen/README.md

 ## Documentation

-You can find a detailed documentation about FLAML [here](https://microsoft.github.io/FLAML/) where you can find the API documentation, use cases and examples.
+You can find a detailed documentation about FLAML [here](https://microsoft.github.io/FLAML/).

 In addition, you can find: